dentarg/auth0-blog/_posts/2017-07-13-real-world-angular-series-part-6.markdown

   <img src="https://cdn.auth0.com/blog/mean-series/datesGroup-validation.gif" alt="Angular custom group validation date range">
 </p>

 Angular's reactive forms are quite powerful.
 We've now explored how they give us plenty of flexibility to customize complex forms.

 {% include tweet_quote.html quote_text="Angular reactive forms allow us to build group-level custom validation." %}

+## Aside: Securing Applications with Auth0

+Are you building a [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management), or [B2E](https://auth0.com/b2e-identity-management-for-employees) tool?
+Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.

 ---